spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/6-partitioning.md

 From the Dashboard's stream deployment page, you can enter:

-- `producer.partitionKeyExpression` set to `payload` for `splitter` application
+- `producer.partitionKeyExpression`: Set it to `payload` for the `splitter` application.
-- `count` set to `3` for `log` application
+- `count`: Set it to `3` for the `log` application.

-and click `Deploy stream` as follows:
+Then click `Deploy stream`, as the following image shows:

 ![Deploy stream](images/SCDF-deploy-partitioned-stream.png)

 You can check the status of the stream from the `Runtime` page.

-When all the applications are running, the stream is successfully deployed.
+When all the applications are running, the stream is successfully deployed, as the following image shows:

 ![Stream deployed](images/SCDF-status-partitioned-stream.png)

 Once all the applications are running, we can start posting data to the `http` source.

-Let's post some data:
+You can use the following `curl` command to post some data:

 ```
 curl -X POST http://localhost:9001 -H "Content-Type: text/plain" -d "How much wood would a woodchuck chuck if a woodchuck could chuck wood"
 ```

-To access the `log` application instances' log file,

-Click `Runtime` page, and click the `log` application name `words.log-v1` to see the stdout log files location of each `log` application instances.
+To access the `log` application instances' log file, click `Runtime` and click the `log` application name (`words.log-v1`) to see the stdout log files location of each `log` application instance.

 You can tail the stdout file of each `log` application instance.

 From the log, you can see that the output data from `splitter` application is partitioned and received by the `log` application instances.

-Log output of `log` instance 1:
+The following listing shows the log output of `log` instance 1:

 ```
 2019-05-10 20:59:58.574  INFO 13673 --- [itter.words-0-1] log-sink                                 : much